scando1993/thingsboard.github.io/docs/iot-gateway/opc-ua.md

 assignees:
 - ashvayka
 title: OPC-UA Extension Configuration
-description: OPC-UA protocol support for ThingsBoard IoT Gateway
+description: OPC-UA protocol support for Pacificsoft IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with OPC-UA extension configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with OPC-UA extension configuration for Pacificsoft IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
 We will describe extension configuration file below.